LauraLangdon/lauralangdon/content/authors/admin/_index.md

 #- Visitors
 ---

 Laura Langdon is a machine learning engineer.
-Her interests include Artifical General Intelligence and ethics in AI.
+Her interests include Artificial General Intelligence and ethics in AI.